ursasimenc/react-dictionary/README.md

 # Frontend Mentor - Password generator app solution

-This is a solution to the [To Do app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/todo-app-Su1_KokOW).
-I have made some adjustments to the design.
+This is a solution to the [Dictionary web app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/dictionary-web-app-h5wwnyuKFL).

 ## Table of contents